David Cook w/ Dylan Rockoff

 David Cook (and yes, he is the winner of American Idol’s Seventh Season) certainly knows his way around a good song.
 His first album, ANALOG HEART, came out pre-Idol, and his last album, DIGITAL VEIN, nicely bookended that chapter of Cook’s career.
 With CHROMANCE, he is starting fresh.
 “I was a ‘rock’ guy, but the further away I’ve gotten from that, the more I’ve opened up and found inspiration in the peripherals.
 I wouldn’t have had the courage earlier in my career, but now I have the confidence to go after the sound I want.”

 The outcome is pretty outstanding.
-The first single, released this summer, is “Gimme Heartbreak,” an up-tempo track that throws the listener right in to the record.
+The first single is “Gimme Heartbreak,” an up-tempo track that throws the listener right in to the record.
 A bit bluesy and a lot anthemic, Cook calls this song “the appetizer to the rest of the album,” singing about being in a relationship that isn’t the right one, but staying in it anyway, which sets the tone for CHROMANCE.
 “I love the universality of this track.
 I think everyone has been in the position where they’re either too lazy or too scared to get out of a relationship they know isn’t going to work.”
 The next single, “Ghost Magnetic,” is a darker, slower moving track, a plaintive tale about allowing ghosts of old relationships to infiltrate a new one.
 A fan of cinematic pop, Cook cites Halsey’s album BADLANDS and the song “Running with the Wolves” by Aurora as examples of his motivation to write songs where every sound pushes the narrative forward.